Doculisp/Lang/README.md

 ## Comment Block ##

 The comment block is the only block that can be present at all levels within the Doculisp Main Block.
-The comment is created by adding an astrics `*` just after an open parenthesis and end when the block and all its subblocks are closed.
+The comment is created by adding an astrics `*` just after an open parenthesis and end when the block and all its sub-blocks are closed.

 Example: